jhu-dvrk/community-publications/README.md

 We hope dVRK users will update this database when they publish new work.
 To update the database, please fork this repository, edit the `publications.bib` file and issue a pull request.

+There is also a (limited) web interface for the database: https://dvrk.lcsr.jhu.edu/community-publications/

 # Custom fields

 Please try to add these fields to new publications and use the existing codes as much as possible.
 When multiple values are required, separate them with a "` and `".
 For more details regarding the code definition, please read the article mentioned above.